Algon31/Algon31/README.md

 - 👋 Hi, I’m @Algon31
-- 👀 I’m interested in Designing, Web Dev and coding
+- 👀 I’m interested in Designing, Web Dev and Coding...
 - 🌱 I’m currently learning Web Dev and Blender
 - 📫 How to reach me ravibhuvan31@gmail.com
-- ⚡ Fun fact: I can learn anything, the thing is I'm lazy..
+- ⚡ Fun fact: I can learn anything, the thing is I'm lazy
 - ;)

 <!---